 There is fierce competition among companies to hire the most talented individuals.
 They know that huge salaries are no longer the only criterion for enticing them.
 They need to come up with innovative ideas and offer lucrative benefits and perks that are more desired.
 If you see the benefits offered by the top companies are more than enough to keep their employees satisfied and are ensured of higher engagement as compared to others.

-At the same time, you need to make sure that you are not over exceeding yourself.
+At the same time, you need to make sure that you are not exceeding yourself.

-Consider these important metrics as well as a few others and carefully analyse them.
+Consider these important metrics as well as a few others and carefully analyze them.
 What may seem like little expenses may eventually snowball into major costs.
-Know that the performance of the HR teams can be made as objective as possible with the use of these and other relevant metrics.
+Know that the performance of the HR professionals can be made as objective as possible with the use of these and other relevant metrics.

-What other metrics do you think are useful for the HR department, let us know in the comments.
+What other metrics – both dependent and independent of HR software used – do you think are useful for the HR department? let us know in the comments.